mocklis/mocklis.docs/source/reference/index.rst

         .ExpectedUsage(vg, "DoStuff",  1)
         .Dummy();

-There are also verifications that check some condition of an existing step (unimaginatively, just called 'checks'):
+... and also as 'checks' that verify some condition of an existing step:

 .. sourcecode:: csharp